 Other bladder issues, such as urinary incontinence

 Hormone replacement therapy can be an effective treatment for many of the symptoms of menopause, including those related to the bladder.
-But, HRT comes with the risk of potentially serious side effects.
+But, HRT is not without risks.

 So, if bladder issues like urgency and incontinence are your only major menopausal concern, it’s best to tackle the problem using lifestyle changes, exercises, and lower-risk medications such as vaginal estrogens.

 That being said, if you are struggling with a wide range of menopause symptoms, it’s worth talking to your doctor about HRT.
-They can assess whether you’re a suitable candidate and help you way up the risks and benefits so you can make an informed choice.
+They can assess whether you’re a suitable candidate and help you weigh the risks and benefits so you can make an informed choice.

 Conclusion